ormbo/terrafrom-aws-module/tf-module-glue-connection/README.md

 # Glue connection terrafrom module

 This module create the  following things:

-1. AWS glue connection with JDBC, we can use secret to connect to DB, use vpc settings
+1. AWS glue connection with JDBC, we can use secret to connect to DB, use vpc settings.
-2. AWS glue database catalog
+2. AWS glue database catalog, the default is `false` we can create one with `create_catalog_db = true`
 3. AWS glue crawler, the default is `false` we can create one with `create_crawler = true`

 <!-- BEGIN_TF_DOCS -->